 Water samples were collected as per standard practice.
-The effluent samples were collected and analysed for four parameters on fortnightly basis at the Environmental Laboratory of CMPDI.
+The effluent samples were collected and analysed for four parameters on fortnightly basis.
+Effluent samples were also analysed for 27 parameters on half-yearly basis.
+The Ground and Surface water samples were collected thereafter the samples were preserved and analyzed for 25 and 17 parameters respectively, on a quarterly basis at the Environmental Laboratory at CMPDI (HQ), Ranchi.